 It is important to know that the behavior you want may not be trained and manifested the same day.
 The training has to be done day after day until it becomes part and parcel of the behavior of your French Bulldog.
 Do not give up.
 With time,you will start seeing the results of your training.
 At the beginning you may not see positive results.
 Take each step at a time.
 Train your French Bulldog with understanding as if you are training your young child.

 Do not make the training sessions very lengthy.
 This makes them very boring and after long toils, no meaningful results may be achieved.
 You therefore need to make these sessions as brief as possible.
 Find ways to make them interesting as well.
-Let the training start with an exercise for your French Bulldog.
+Let the training of your rottweiler start with an exercise for your French Bulldog.
 This is to ensure it uses the built up energy.
 This makes the training process smooth.

 Breeds that have droopy ears like Rottweiler are more susceptible to ear infections.
 The infections can affect just the external ear canal, or progress into the middle ear.
 These infections should never be ignored even if it appears to be a simple case of infection , there are chances of the infection developing into a more serious, even a life-threatening condition.